-Just recently, scientists stumbled upon a golden find - the world’s tallest tropical tree to date - and it was found, unsurprisingly, in the heart of Sumatra in a grove of yellow meranti trees.
+Just recently, scientists stumbled upon a golden find - the world’s tallest tropical tree to date.
+It was found, unsurprisingly, on the island of Borneo, in a grove of yellow meranti trees.
 The method that scientists used to measure this tree to confirm its height was surprisingly untraditional - read on to find out what it is!

 The Meranti Tree

 All the trees that have beaten each other out to claim the title of the tallest tropical tree have been recorded to be of the same species - yellow meranti trees.

 Meranti is a hardwood tree species, and its trunk is used for construction, flooring, decking, creating wooden toys, and more.
 Unfortunately, these trees have been indiscriminately cut down and replaced with palm trees by the palm oil industry.
 They are an endangered group today and are found mainly in the Danum Valley Conservation Area in Sabah, Malaysia.

-As one of the most protected plots of forested land, the Danum Valley is home to an abundance of endangered species of animals like the endangered orangutan native only to Malaysia, the clouded leopard, and forest elephants.
+As one of the most protected plots of forested land, the Danum Valley is home to a number of endangered species of animals like the endangered orangutan native only to Malaysia, the clouded leopard, and forest elephants.

 Scaling a Meranti Tree